Here are a few exercises that you can do in the garden over the winter to prepare you for when you are back on the course.

-Due to the current Covid 19 crisis, Women & Golf thought we would share a few exercises that you can do in the garden over the isolation period to prepare you for when you are back on the course.
+With cold and wet weather causing course closures, Women & Golf thought we would share a few golf swing exercises that you can do in the garden to prepare you for when you are back on the course.

 TAKE TIME TO REFLECT